cmlibs/SuperBuild/README.rst

 Notes
 -----

-These set of scripts are only intended to setup a development installation of OpenCMISS-Zinc.
+These set of scripts are only intended to setup a development installation of CMLIBS Zinc library.
 When the installation has completed you can safely remove the *SuperBuild* and *build-superbuild* directories.